 Stay cooler, increasing efficiency and lowering hot spot risks

-Last longer, as reduced hotspots lower the risk of degradation and reducing system failure
+Last longer, as reduced hotspots lower the risk of degradation and reduce system failure

 We would never recommend a product that we wouldn't recommend to our immediate families.
 With almost twenty years in the industry, Canadian Solar is doing great things, and we're happy to pass their innovation along to you, our clients.